dannas/dannas.github.com/TIL.markdown

 # Today I've learned

+## 2 june 2017
+Tcpdump and Wireshark displays relative sequence numbers after the SYN packet in a TCP connection.
+The acknowledgement number is always one past the last sequence number received.

 ## 1 june 2017
 More networking hazzle.
 I've been troubleshooting long reconnect times for a service that lost internet access.
 I was under the impression that TCP